There might be affiliate links in this post. If you click on a link and make a purchase, I receive a small commission. Read my disclosure policy here.

 There are some items that can make a big difference when traveling.
 Packing cubes is one of them.
 They’re perfect for arranging your belongings in an organized fashion by sorting like items into the different cubes.
 This makes it easier to find what you’re looking for when the time comes instead of digging through the whole suitcase or tote.

 Writer Barbara Grassey explains, “They help you get more stuff in your bag AND you can use them in the drawers of hotels so you’re not putting your stuff on surfaces you’re not sure about.”
 This is especially useful for keeping germs at bay.
 It can also help you put your items away quickly when packing up.
-I vote for getting dark ones to avoid stains.
+Though they come in multiple colors such as purple, blue, lime green and other colors, I vote for getting dark ones to avoid stains.

 While the wallet you use in everyday life might serve you well, finding the right wallet to keep all of your important items for travel secure and in one spot can be a bit of a challenge.
 All wallets aren’t created equal.
 That’s why you need one just for travel.